Shawn Mendes: Philanthropy and supported causes

 In March 2020, Mendes participated in iHeart Media's Living Room Concert for America, a benefit to raise awareness and funds for the COVID-19 pandemic.
 In March and April 2020, Mendes participated in Global Citizen Festival's Together at Home virtual concert to raise awareness and funds for the COVID-19 pandemic.
 Mendes has shown support for the Black Lives Matter movement.
-In May 2020 he alongside Camila Cabello joined protests in Miami for racial justice after the murder of George Floyd, and has had lent his Instagram to raise the voice of Black activists.
+In May 2020 he, alongside Camila Cabello, joined protests in Miami for racial justice after the murder of George Floyd, and has lent his Instagram to raise the voice of Black activists.

 On April 22, 2021, Mendes hosted a NASA video conference with the crew of Expedition 65 on board the International Space Station.
-The televised event covered a Q&A with students and children about various topics related to Earth Day, such as climate change, Earth observations and general physics, as well as the astronauts' experience on the space station.
+The televised event covered a Q&A with students and children about various topics related to Earth Day, such as climate change, Earth observations, and general physics, as well as the astronauts' experience on the space station.
 In June 2021, Mendes, along with several other celebrities, signed an open letter to the United States Congress, urging lawmakers to pass the Equality Act.
 The artists, including Mendes, said of the Act that it would "protect ... the most marginalized communities".

-In May 2021, Mendes joined Cabello and Bollywood actors to help fight the COVID-19 pandemic in India, during its peak of cases.
+In May 2021, Mendes joined Cabello and Bollywood actors to help fight the COVID-19 pandemic in India during its peak of cases.
 Mendes donated $50,000 through the organization Give India.

 Personal life

 Mendes resides in downtown Toronto.
 He began dating Cuban-American singer Camila Cabello in July 2019.
 Their relationship sparked controversy, as both were accused of attempting to start a relationship for publicity, but Mendes insisted it was "definitely not a publicity stunt".
 The couple announced their split in November 2021.
+Mendes briefly dated Sabrina Carpenter in early 2023.

+Regarding speculations about his sexuality, in June 2016, Mendes stated: "First of all, I'm not gay.
+Second of all, it shouldn't make a difference if I was or if I wasn't.
+The focus should be on the music and not my sexuality."
+In late October 2024, he commented that he was "still figuring out" his sexuality.

 Mendes has been open about his struggles with anxiety, which he disclosed publicly in his song "In My Blood".
 He said, "I spoke to a therapist a couple of times. [...]
 Therapy is what works for you.
 Therapy is listening to music and running on the treadmill, therapy is going to dinner with your friends—it's something that distracts you, that helps you heal and so it just depends on what you think therapy is.
 I made a conscious effort to be more connected to the people in my life.
 I found I was closing myself off from everybody, thinking that would help me battle it then realizing the only way I was going to battle it was completely opening up and letting people in."
-Regarding speculations about his sexuality, he said, "First of all, I'm not gay.
-Second of all, it shouldn't make a difference if I was or if I wasn't.
-The focus should be on the music and not my sexuality."